Buying Mania Will Push Silver Price Much Higher As Dow Jones-Silver Ratio Falls Back Towards 50/1

 Watch as more fireworks take place in China and the U.S. Markets.
 This will cause demand for goods and services to fall, thus impacting demand for oil and base metals.
 I see the price of copper, zinc and lead to continue falling as the markets really roll over.
 As the price of copper, zinc and lead decline, this will also gut the Base metal mining industry where 56% of global silver production comes from (13% comes from gold mining and 30% from primary silver mining).

 When the buying mania from the Institutions, Hedge Funds, Retail and Physical investors comes in to the market, watch as the Dow-Jones-Silver ratio falls back towards 50/1… and the silver price hits a all-time new high.
-Learn how to buy silver bars and coins to add to your holdings.
+Learn how to buy silver bars and coins to add to your holdings while the price is low.